 - Inside global address – IP address that represents one or more inside local IP addresses to the outside world.
 This is the inside host as seen from the outside network.

 - Outside local address – This is the actual IP address of the destination host in the local network after translation.

 - Outside global address – This is the outside host as seen form the outside network.
 It is the IP address of the outside destination host before translation.

 There are 3 ways to configure NAT:

-Suppose, if there are 3000 devices who needs access to Internet, the organisation have to buy 3000 public addresses that will be very costly.
+Suppose, if there are 3000 devices who need access to the Internet, the organisation have to buy 3000 public addresses that will be very costly.

 - Dynamic NAT – In this type of NAT, an unregistered IP address is translated into a registered (Public) IP address from a pool of public IP address.
-If the IP address of pool are not free, then the packet will be dropped as only fixed number of private IP address can be translated to public addresses.
+If the IP address of pool is not free, then the packet will be dropped as an only a fixed number of private IP address can be translated to public addresses.